IR-MCL: Implicit Representation-Based Online Global Localization: Experimental Evaluation

 The first experiment is designed to support the claim that exploits our devised implicit representation-based observation model, our IR-MCL achieves state-of-the-art accuracy in the global localization of a robot.

 Our MCL system includes two stages: initialization and pose tracking.
 At the initialization stage, we uniformly sample $M = 100,000$ particles in the whole space at the beginning to achieve global localization without any priors.
 At the pose tracking stage, we reduce the number of particles to $M = 5,000 $.
-For baseline methods, we build an occupancy grid map by using the data from the training set as the scene representation.
+HMCL uses the same number of particles as our method.
+For AMCL, the range of particle numbers is decreased from $ 100,000 $ to $ 5,000 $.
+We fixed particles number to $ 100,000 $ for NMCL and SRRG-Loc, because they do not provide a mechanism for adjusting the number of particles.
+For baseline methods, we build an occupancy grid map or Bayesian Hilbert map by using the data from the training set as the scene representation.
+The size of the grid map is $ 50\text{\,m} \times 50\text{\,m} $ with $ 5 $\,cm grid resolution.
 For all approaches, we use the same motion model and the odometry reading as control commands.
 Thus, the main difference between the different approaches lies in the observation model of the different MCL implementations.

 Regarding the evaluation metrics, we calculate the absolute pose error~(APE) between the estimated robot poses and ground truth poses in five testing sets of the IPBLab dataset.
 We show both the location error and yaw angle error in terms of the root mean square error~(RMSE) of the location $(x, y)^{\top}$ and the direction $ \theta $ \wrt~the ground truth.
 For a fair comparison, we leave out the first $ 20 $\,s as the initialization stage for the MCL and only calculate the localization error when the method converged, \ie, the initialization stage is excluded for calculating the APE and RMSE.
 The localization is regarded as failed if the method cannot converge in $ 20 $\,s, \ie, the location RMSE or yaw RMSE larger than a threshold.
 We use $ 50 $\,cm for location RMSE and $ 5^\circ $ for Yaw RMSE as a threshold in the experiments.